-At the proctored GED exam pilot, trained proctors supervise the exam while using state-of-the-art artificial intelligence to protect the integrity of the GED test and enhance the test-takers’ experience.
+At the proctored GED exam, trained proctors supervise the exam while using state-of-the-art artificial intelligence to protect the integrity of the GED test and enhance the test-takers’ experience.

 Only the on-screen calculator may be used with Online Proctored tests.
 A handheld calculator is not allowed.
 Read also our article about what is on the GED test.

 Students may not take unscheduled breaks during the exam.
 If they do, the exam results will ve invalid.
 Scheduled breaks (the same as during exams in the testing centers) are allowed.